civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(1)** The definitions **point of destination** and **point of origin** in section 87 of the Act are replaced by the following:

-    **point of destination** means, with respect to traffic on a railway line that is subject to a transfer described in subsection 128(4) or **section 131**, the point where the traffic is transferred from the line of a railway company to a line to which this Part does not apply; (**point de destination**)
+    **point of destination** means, with respect to traffic on a railway line that is subject to a transfer described in subsection 128(4) or section 131, the point where the traffic is transferred from the line of a railway company to a line to which this Part does not apply; (**point de destination**)

-    **point of origin** means, with respect to traffic on a railway line that is subject to a transfer described in subsection 128(4) or **section 131**, the point where the traffic is transferred to the line of a railway company from a line to which this Part does not apply; (**point d'origine**)
+    **point of origin** means, with respect to traffic on a railway line that is subject to a transfer described in subsection 128(4) or section 131, the point where the traffic is transferred to the line of a railway company from a line to which this Part does not apply; (**point d'origine**)

   **(2)** Section 87 of the Act is amended by adding the following in alphabetical order: